 Maintaining high vigilance in digital security practices is particularly important for small and medium businesses, who are less likely to consider themselves a target for a cybercrime attacks.
 In fact, as many as 59% of small business owners with no security measures in place believe that their business is too small to be attacked, according to research by StrongDM.

 But this only makes them a more vulnerable target in the eyes of cybercriminals.
-While hackers may ultimately be after the big rewards that come from hacking into big corporations, they are also likely to smaller players because they typically have less secure digital infrastructure, which increases the chance of success for an attack.
+While hackers may ultimately be after the big rewards that come from hacking into big corporations, they are also likely to target smaller players.
+This is because SMEs typically have less secure digital infrastructure, which increases the chance of success for an attack.
 For many cybercriminals, this higher chance of success might outweigh the appeal of a bigger payoff.

 Alternatively, many cybercriminals will target smaller businesses which are part of a wider supply network or ecosystem to then get access to bigger and more desirable corporations that are in business with the smaller business.
 Thus, it is crucial for smaller businesses to recognise themselves as equally vulnerable to cyberattacks as big businesses, if not more.

 Furthermore, businesses which operate remotely or with hybrid working options may also be more vulnerable to cyberattacks.
 In the notorious data breach against password manager LastPass in December 2022, the hackers gained entry to LastPass’ corporate cloud by hacking into the personal computer of one of the employees.
-This illustrates the danger that remote and hybrid work options pose to businesses’ digital security, which may be for 4 key reasons.
+This illustrates the danger that remote and hybrid work options pose to businesses’ digital security – and there are four key reasons for this:

 Research from Cobalt also finds that the average cost of a data breach is approximately $173,074 higher when it involves remote work, highlighting the added risk and vulnerability that remote and hybrid work options bring to digital security.